-- Quit smoking, eating a Nutritious Diet, and exercising regularly
+- Quit smoking, eat a Nutritious Diet, and exercise regularly

 - The operation will take around 1-2 hours.

-- Side of the torso along with the dual-chamber pacemaker is procured only beneath the skin.
+- The side of the torso along with the dual-chamber pacemaker is procured only beneath the skin.

 - With the Assistance of X-ray imaging, the surgeon Guides two wires to the subclavian vein and sends them to their individual chambers in the center.